0reldev/vuejs-grafikart-tuto/README.md

 This part teaches how to define a filter function, and how to call it in the HTML file.

 Two examples are tested, a `capitalize` method, and a `reverse` one.

+## "7/16 : Les Composants"

+Based on the tutorial from Grafikart: https://grafikart.fr/tutoriels/components-814#autoplay

+In this tutorial, I learned how to handle components.
+Four examples are explored:
+* how to open and close a message block
+* how to user counters which can increment on click
+* how to edit object attributes with a dynamic form
+* how to the `slot` properties to move containers' position in the page